-We’re evolving the way we monitor services due to the coronavirus (COVID-19) pandemic.
-Our monitoring approach helps us target our regulatory activity most effectively.
+We’re evolving the way we monitor services to target our regulatory activity most effectively.
 The monitoring approach supplements the information on this page – see how we will monitor your service.

 CQC Insight helps us plan when and what we inspect.
 We include some of this information in our inspection reports as evidence to support our judgements about the quality of care.
 Changes to a rating can only happen following an inspection.

 GP Patient Survey (GPPS)